 Risk Management and Insurance is one of seven majors offered through FSU’s College of Business’ Ph.D. in Business Administration.
-The major admits one candidate each fall (on average), and the program takes four years to complete.
+Housed in the Dr. William T. Hold/The National Alliance Program in Risk Management and Insurance, the RMI major admits one candidate each fall (on average), and the program takes four to five years to complete.

 - Offers faculty with research expertise in insurer operations, insurance market performance and regulation, catastrophe risk management and the economics of risk and uncertainty